Student housing in Swansea

 Some of the bills you may have to take care of include:

 This can be paid either annually or in monthly instalments.
-If you are renting a property on a group tenancy then you will be liable for only one license, however if sharers with individual agreements will need a license for each occupier that owns and uses a TV.
+If you are renting a property on a group tenancy then you will be liable for only one license, however if sharers with individual agreements, you will need a license for each occupier that owns and uses a TV.
 If you're renting a room in a private hall, you need to check if you need a TV license for a TV in your living area or bedroom.
 You're also required to purchase a TV license if you watch live streaming via your PC or laptop.

 These are payable in a number of ways and it is advisable to check with your landlord/letting agent what exactly they require from you (many will ask for proof of payments before returning your deposit).